ig2r/fugu/docs/adr-03-file-access.md

 We choose **asynchronous file I/O** as Fugu's mechanism to interface with persistent storage.
 While conceptually alluring, we heed the warning of Crotty et al. regarding observed roadblocks in practice when implementing databases on top of memory-mapped files.

-Furthermore, asynchronous file I/O appears to be preferrable over synchronous I/O due to Fugu's inherently async makeup, in which asynchronous file I/O should let us avoid thread stalls.
+Furthermore, asynchronous file I/O appears to be preferable over synchronous I/O due to Fugu's inherently async makeup, in which asynchronous file I/O should let us avoid thread stalls.

 ## Consequences